nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 # 5.2.
 Mathematical Analysis

 ***Projectile and Environmental Variables***
 To model the projectile's trajectory, several key parameters are defined.
 The projectile mass (m) is set to the competition limit of 350g (0.35 kg).
-The aerodynamic reference area($S. A_{projectile}$)  is defined as the frontal cross-sectional area.
+The aerodynamic reference area(S. A_{projectile})  is defined as the frontal cross-sectional area.
 This value is calculated in Solidworks by summing the areas of all surfaces projected normal to the flight vector.
 The drag coefficient (CD) is a complex, non-linear function of shape, Reynolds Number (Re), and Angle of Attack (p).
 Given our low operational velocity of 25m/s (Mach < 0.3), the flow is treated as incompressible.
 Based on the streamlined shape of our "Hunter" prototype, a constant CD value of 0.35 is assumed as a standard approximation for this analysis.
-Both m, $S. A_{projectile}$ , and CD are treated as key input variables in the subsequent mathematical model.
+Both m, (S. A_{projectile}) , and CD are treated as key input variables in the subsequent mathematical model.

 <br>
 ![surfacearea]({{ site.baseurl }}/assets/images/shyam/surfacearea.png)